D2-mods/Misc-kits/d2-randomkits/readme.txt

 Advantages:
 – May achieve High Mastery (four slots) in any weapon available to Monks.
-– May allocate two slots in Single Weapon Style and three slots in Two-Weapon Style.
+– May place 2 slots in Single Weapon Style and 3 slots in Two-Weapon Style.
 – +1 to attack and damage rolls every 4 levels.
 – 2nd level: May use the Blazing Weapon ability once per day.
 Gains additional uses every 4 levels thereafter.

 BLAZING WEAPON: The monk channels inner light, shrouding weapons in an intense, but short-lived, flame.
 Melee attacks inflict an extra 2d6 fire damage per hit for the next round.
 The duration increases to 2 rounds at level 9, 3 rounds at level 12, 4 rounds at level 15, and 5 rounds at level 25.

 – 13th level: May use the Sever ability once per day.
+Gains an additional use at level 17.

 SEVER: A single deadly strike.
-The next successful attack within 2 rounds forces the target to save vs. Death at -2 or die.
-An opponent that survives the attack still suffers 5d6 slashing damage.
+The next successful melee attack within 2 rounds forces the target to save vs. Death or die.
+An opponent that survives the attack still suffers 8d6 slashing damage.

 Disadvantages:
 – Unarmed attacks do not gain extra Attacks Per Round bonuses.